CumulusNetworks/docs/content/cumulus-linux-510/Quick-Start-Guide/_index.md

 ## Show Platform and System Settings

-- To show the hostname of the switch, the time zone, and the version of Cumulus Linux running on the switch, run the NVUE `nv show system` command.
+- To show the hostname of the switch, the time zone, and the Cumulus Linux version, run the NVUE `nv show system` command.
-- To show the Cumulus Linux release on the switch, run the `nv show system version` command.
+- To show the Cumulus Linux kernel and image version, and the build date and time, run the `nv show system version` command.
 - To show switch platform information, such as the system MAC address, manufacturer, ASIC model, CPU, hard disk drive size, RAM size, and port layout, run the NVUE `nv show platform` command.

 ## Next Steps